Information for candidates who have taken a Cambridge Assessment English exam

 You can register for the site at any point from when you receive your Confirmation of Entry from your exam centre; you do not need to wait until after the exam.
 You will need the ID number and Secret number shown on your Confirmation of Entry in order to register.
 If you haven’t received or have lost these details, please contact your exam centre for assistance.

 1. Enter your ID number and Secret number.
 These can be found on your Confirmation of Entry.

 2. Enter your email address.
 It is very important that this is entered correctly, so please check it is correct before continuing.

 3. Choose a password, and confirm it by retyping it on the second line.

 5. Choose whether you would like to receive the occasional email from us.

 After clicking Submit you will receive an email confirming your registration.
 You can then log in using the ID Number from your Confirmation of Entry, and the Password that you chose during the registration process.

 Results for paper-based exams are generally released around four to six weeks after the date of the exam.
 Results for computer-based tests are released around two weeks after the exam.

-Your Cambridge English exam result/certificate does not have an expiry date*.
+Your Cambridge Assessment English exam result/certificate does not have an expiry date*.
 It shows that on a particular date you demonstrated language skills at a specified level, however, language skills are known to diminish over time if not used and maintained.